ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 You can now check whether Solr works.

-For example, `ddev exec curl -s http://solr:8983/api/cores/`
+For example, the `ddev exec curl -s http://solr:8983/api/cores/` command:

-- tests that the `web` server is accessing the `solr` server,
+ - checks whether the `web` server can access the `solr` server,
-- tests `collection1` existence and status,
+ - checks whether `collection1` exists and its status
-- displays `collection1`'s `numDocs` that shouldn't be zero if indexing worked correctly.
+ - displays `collection1`'s `numDocs` that shouldn't be zero if indexing worked correctly

 You can access the Solr admin UI from the host by using port 8983 on the same `.ddev.site` subdomain as the front.
 Use `ddev describe` to get that URL.